 While there wasn’t a single update as big as the 2016 responsive update, Gmail’s updates have been adding up.
 Here are the three most significant updates of Gmail regarding HTML and CSS support.

 - iOS now also allows for third party accounts.
 This used to be an Android only feature, nicknamed GANGA by the email geeks community (for Gmail Android with Non Gmail Accounts).
-We only had to slightly alter the acronym’s signification (to Gmail Apps with Non Gmail Accounts) but the subpar CSS support leaves on.
+We only had to slightly alter the acronym’s signification (to Gmail Apps with Non Gmail Accounts) but the subpar CSS support lives on.

 - Speaking of GANGA, those versions now support background images.

 filter… The other surprise (to me) is that AMP emails in Gmail can only be displayed for 30 days after being received.
 After that, Gmail will fall back to the

 text/htmlversion.
 (My guess is that this is a security measure to avoid expired domains used by dynamic emails being exploited long after an email has been sent.)
 If you haven’t yet, take a look at Gmail AMP for email playground and have fun.

 - The mobile webmail is now the only one at level 2.
 Three years ago, almost every version of Gmail was at that level.
 This is perhaps a good proof of how slowly but surely, HTML and CSS support is getting better in Gmail.